shellef/s2d/docs/START_LIVEKIT.md

 Once you verify everything works:
 1. The frontend is already integrated with SimpleAudioCapture
-2. Transcriptions flow automatically to GPT-4o
+2. Transcriptions flow automatically to LLM
 3. Documents update in real-time
 4. No more Whisper format errors!